 The key to business profitability is to change and enhance business processes and fill the gaps to improve efficiency and overall productivity.

-The first step of calculating ERP ROI is, to sum up the total cost (TCO) of ERP software over a specified period, as we mentioned above.
+The first step of calculating ERP ROI is, to sum up the total cost of ownership (TCO) of ERP software over a specified period, as we mentioned above.

-The second step is to guesstimate the anticipated benefits over a certain period of time.
-To put down these benefits into figures, you need to have a scrum meeting with your employees, and research on annual survey reports.
-In simple words, benefits occur from reduction of operating cost, inventory cost, labor cost, and improved production (as these points directly affect the profit and loss of the company).
+The second step is to guesstimate the anticipated benefits over a certain period.
+To put down these benefits into figures, look at benefits that occur from the reduction of operating costs, inventory costs, labor costs, and improved production (as these points directly affect the profit and loss of the company).

-It goes without saying that performing ROI analysis for ERP system is quite intimidating when it comes to calculating unquantifiable figures.
-ROI measurement helps you forecast future business plan and increase the chances of successful ERP project completion.
+Performing ROI analysis for an ERP system is quite intimidating especially when it comes to calculating unquantifiable figures.
+ROI measurement helps you forecast the future business plan and increase the chances of a successful ERP project completion.

-Some of the immeasurable returns you can expect from ROI of ERP investment are:
+Some of the immeasurable returns you can expect from the ROI of an ERP investment are: